-The Australian Signals Directorate (ASD) is accountable to the Department of Defence, the Australian Government and the independent Inspector-General of Intelligence and Security.
+The Australian Signals Directorate (ASD) is accountable to the Australian Government and the independent Inspector-General of Intelligence and Security.
+As an independent statutory agency ASD has corporate reporting obligations, in particular through meeting the requirements of the Public Governance, Performance and Accountability Act 2013.

-- ASD produces a highly classified annual report for the Minister for Defence, Chief of the Defence Force and Secretary of the Department of Defence
+- ASD also produces a classified annual report for the Minister for Defence.